 Different Categories of Liabilities in accounting

-Two categories available on the balance sheet are often found to be dedicated to liabilities, including:
+Two categories available on the balance sheet are often found to be dedicated to liabilities in accounting, including:

 -